iluvjava/Maths/Notebook 2.0/AMATH 583/Parallel Computing Intro.md

 The essence is:

-**We are checking some predicate, and then take some action on the shared variable.** But to achieve mutla exclusion, we have to have both steps as an inseparable procedu
+**We are checking some predicate, and then take some action on the shared variable.** But to achieve mutual exclusion, we have to have both steps as an inseparable procedure.
-e.